 Short screenplays can be from 1-45 pages.
 Feature screenplays 46-120 pages.
 No screenplays allowed over 120 pages.
 No exceptions!

 A celebrity jury panel of industry professionals will grade the official selections for the jury awards.
 Film makers of officially selected films will be asked for promotional material and credited cast information for actor award nominee consideration.

 All official selections will be required to provide a link to their projects in an online off site website such as YouTube or Vimeo.
 Password protected is fine as long as the password is provided.
 This information will ONLY be shared with the celebrity jury.
 In addition, for acting categories the film makers will be allowed to provide acting nominees from their projects as applicable.

-Let's meet the celebrity jury panel:
+Now let's meet this year's celebrity jury panel:

 Charles Baker - Charles Baker left his mark in Hollywood and the homes of fans across the world as ‘Skinny Pete,’ on the hit AMC show Breaking Bad, which has been nominated for 151 awards and has won 48.

 Before stepping on Hollywood soil, Baker already had 37 credits to his name and now has moved to Los Angeles permanently with his wife and two children to pursue his craft, which he has been studying for over 20 years.

 Notable ﬁlm projects for Baker include To The Wonder, a Terrence Malick ﬁlm, opposite Ben Afﬂeck, Rachel McAdams, and Javier Bardem, Ain't Them Bodies Saints opposite Rooney Mara, Casey Afﬂeck and Ben Foster, and Wild opposite Reese Witherspoon.